GMR Group

 GMR Group is an Indian multinational conglomerate headquartered in New Delhi.
-The group was founded in 1978 by Grandhi Mallikarjuna Rao (G M Rao) and comprises several companies including GMR Infrastructure, GMR Energy, GMR Airports, GMR Enterprises.
+The group was founded in 1978 by Grandhi Mallikarjuna Rao and comprises several companies including GMR Infrastructure, GMR Energy, GMR Airports, and GMR Enterprises.
 Employing the public-private partnership model, the Group has implemented several infrastructure projects in India.
-The Group also has a global presence with infrastructure operating assets and projects in several countries including Nepal, Indonesia, Singapore, Philippines and Greece.
+The Group also has a global presence with infrastructure operating assets and projects in several countries including Philippines and Greece.

-GMR Group owns, develops, operates and manages airports, major energy utilities, highways and urban infrastructure facilities.
-With a net asset base of nearly US $6 billion, GMR Group is one of the largest infrastructure development companies in India.
+GMR Group owns, develops, operates, and manages airports, major energy utilities, highways, and urban infrastructure facilities.
+With a net asset base of nearly US$25 billion, it is one of India's largest infrastructure development companies.
+GMR Group is famous for operating the Indira Gandhi International Airport in Palam, Delhi.

 Background

-GMR Group chairman Grandhi Mallikarjuna Rao, a first-generation entrepreneur hailing from Rajam in Srikakulam District in Andhra Pradesh, pledged $340 million, which is equivalent to his personal share in the infrastructure conglomerate, to improve education among the under-served sections of the society.

-The company started with Agri-based industries like Jute, Sugar, Breweries and slowly moved in the Infrastructure space over the past decade.
-Now the GMR group interests lie in areas of Airports, Energy, Highways and Urban Infrastructure.
+The company started with agri-based industries like jute, sugar, and breweries and has slowly moved into the infrastructure space over the past decade.
+Now the GMR group interests lie in areas of Airports, Energy, Highways, and Urban Infrastructure.

 GMR Infrastructure Limited is the infrastructure holding company formed to fund the capital requirements of various infrastructure projects across the sectors.
-It undertakes the development of the infrastructure projects through its various subsidiaries.
+It undertakes the development of infrastructure projects through its various subsidiaries.

+GMR has multiple businesses like energy, Airports, infrastructures & constructions.

 Business

 Airports

-GMR Group entered the airports development space in 2003.
+GMR Group entered the airports development space in 2003, through subsidiary GMR Airports Limited.

-GMR Group’s airport portfolio comprises India's busiest Delhi International Airport and Hyderabad International Airport in India and Mactan Cebu International Airport in The Philippines.
-The portfolio has further expanded by bagging the rights for developing the new Greenfield Airport in Goa, India in 2016 and New Heraklion International Airport in Greece in 2017.
-Besides this, the Group has recently been awarded the concession for the development, operations and management of Bhogapuram Airport in Andhra Pradesh.
-In the year 2020, the group has signed the concession agreement to commission, operationalize and maintain the Civilian Enclave at the Bidar Airport in Karnataka.
-GMR Group is developing airport cities on the commercial lands available around its airports in Delhi, Hyderabad and Goa.
+GMR Airports limited operates Delhi's Indira Gandhi International Airport, Hyderabad's Rajiv Gandhi International Airport, Goa's Manohar International Airport and Nagpur's Dr. Babasaheb Ambedkar International Airport.
+Besides this, the Group has recently been awarded the concession for the development, operations, and management of Visakhapatnam's Alluri Sitarama Raju International Airport in between of Vizianagaram and Visakhapatnam.
+In the year 2020, the group signed the concession agreement to commission, operationalize, and maintain the Civilian Enclave at the Bidar Airport in Karnataka.
+GMR Group is developing airport cities on the commercial lands available around its airports in Delhi, Hyderabad, and Goa.

+In the International market, it operates Mactan–Cebu International Airport in The Philippines and New Heraklion International Airport in Greece.

 In July 2020, Groupe ADP acquired a 49% stake in GMR Airports.

-GMR has announced it will develop and transform Nagpur Airport into a world-class aviation hub in multiple phases.
-It will focus on replicating its successful upgrade efforts in Delhi Airport in India and Cebu-Mactan in Philippines.
-The plan includes the expansion of terminal handling capacity, development of a second runway and a new Air Traffic Control Tower (ATC) to boost capacity to levels that could potentially serve the needs for the next 2-3 decades of growth.